 - inflammatory diseases after infections or incorrectly performed abortions,

-- various metabolic disorders (obesity, diabetes mellitus, thyroid dysfunction, etc.),
+- various metabolic disorders (obesity, diabetes, thyroid dysfunction, etc.),

-In men, the most common causes of infertility are a pronounced decrease in the number of active spermatozoa or their absence.
+In men, a common cause of infertility is a pronounced decrease in the number of active sperm or their absence.

 How are the ovaries stimulated?

-In a normal cycle, growth begins with 10 -15 follicles, but only 1 of them matures, and the egg ovulates.
-The remaining follicles regress, and the eggs that are in them die.
+In a normal cycle, growth begins with 10-15 follicles, but only 1 of them matures and the egg ovulates.
+The rest of the follicles regress and the eggs in them die.

 In the assisted fertilization program, our goal is to allow several eggs to mature at once.
 This increases your chances of successful treatment.

-To induce ovulation in the IVF cycle, we use preparations of analogues of your own controlled hormones - follicle-stimulating (FSH) and luteinizing (LH).
+To induce ovulation in the IVF cycle, we use preparations of analogues of your own controlled hormones - follicle stimulating hormone (FSH) and luteinizing hormone (LH).
 These substances are involved in the natural process of ovulation.

-The drugs are administered subcutaneously and less often intramuscularly, you can do the injections yourself at home, or at our clinic.
+The drugs are injected subcutaneously and less often intramuscularly, you can make injections yourself at home or in our clinic.

 Ovulation induction lasts from 8 to 12 days.
-Under the control of ultrasound, we monitor the growth of follicles and, if necessary, monitor the level of blood hormones.
+Under ultrasound control, we monitor the growth of follicles and, if necessary, control the level of blood hormones.

-In most cases, the partner's sperm is used for auxiliary fertilization.
-Less often, the donor's sperm is used if all the requirements of the law are met and the selection is based on the results of the patient's requests.
+In assisted insemination, in most cases, the partner's sperm is used.
+Less often, donor sperm is used in compliance with all legal requirements and selection based on the results of the patient's requests.

-Seminal fluid is obtained by masturbation on the day of collecting oocytes of the egg.
+Semen is obtained by masturbation on the day of egg oocyte collection.
 Cryopreserved sperm can also be used if necessary.

-Less often, the method of collecting sperm is used-aspiration (TESA) or biopsy (TESE) of testicular tissue.
-Both of these technologies are used in the case of a complete absence of spermatozoa in the ejaculate.
+Less commonly, the method of sperm collection is aspiration (TESA) or biopsy (TESE) of testicular tissue.
+Both of these technologies are used in case of complete absence of sperm in the ejaculate.

 How are eggs collected?

-Eggs are obtained by puncture of the ovaries, which is carried out under the control of ultrasound.
+Eggs are obtained during an ovarian puncture, which is carried out under the control of ultrasound.

 This is a simple intervention that is performed under anesthesia.
-The woman does not experience any pain.
+The woman does not feel any pain.
 At the same time, there are no aftereffects and effects that characterize a longer use of anesthesia.
-Since this is an outpatient procedure, the patient will be able to go home after collecting eggs in 1.5 - 2 hours.
+Since this is an outpatient procedure, the patient can go home in 1.5 - 2 hours after egg collection.

 What happens to the egg between fertilization and transfer to the uterus?

-After fertilization of eggs, we observe their development in the conditions of an embryological laboratory.
+After fertilization of eggs, we observe their development in the embryological laboratory.

-All this time, embryos and eggs are stored in special incubators that mimic the natural conditions of the uterine cavity and create ideal conditions for the development of embryos.
+All this time, the resulting embryos are stored in special incubators that simulate the natural conditions of the uterine cavity and create ideal conditions for their development.

-After 18-20 hours, we control the onset of fertilization.
-Every day, the development of each embryo is observed until day 5, when the transfer of embryos into the uterine cavity is carried out.
+After 18 - 20 hours we control the onset of fertilization.
+Every day, the development of each embryo is observed until day 5, when the embryos are transferred to the uterine cavity.

-This long cultivation of up to 5 days allows us to select the embryos (blastocysts) with the greatest implantation ability, respectively increasing the chances of pregnancy.
+This long cultivation of up to 5 days allows us to select embryos (blastocysts) with the greatest ability to implant, thus increasing the chances of pregnancy.